-- 1. Development proposals to provide small-scale Class E retail, office and research and development employment opportunities, particularly on flexible terms to support small businesses, will be supported.
-This could either be through the following: - a) conversion of existing buildings across the Neighbourhood Plan area, subject to the impact of provision on the highway network and parking and consideration of the operating requirements for new businesses including delivery traffic (if applicable) and traffic routing in the parish area; or - b) provision of new buildings or conversion of existing buildings within the settlement boundary of Redbourn village. - 2.
-Development proposals for flexible workspaces that are designed to accommodate local green ventures will also generally be supported. - 3.
+- 1. Development proposals to provide small-scale (up to 500 sq m of employment floorspace) Class E retail, office and research and development employment opportunities, particularly on flexible terms to support small businesses, will be supported.
+This could either be through the following: - a) conversion of existing buildings across the Neighbourhood Plan area but outside the settlement boundary, subject to the impact of provision on the highway network and parking and consideration of the operating requirements for new businesses including delivery traffic (if applicable) and traffic routing in the parish area; or - b) provision of new buildings or conversion of existing buildings within the settlement boundary of Redbourn village. - 2.
+Development proposals for flexible workspaces that are designed to accommodate local green ventures (see Glossary) will also generally be supported. - 3.
 The design of any new development will need to respond positively to the defining characteristics of the area within which it is located and reflect the associated principles set out in the Redbourn Design Guidance and Codes that are applicable to that area. - 4.
 Consideration will need to be given to ensure that this policy supports flexible working patterns resulting from the Covid pandemic